Search

 10.30am A service for all ages at St Andrew's Church

 Children will be invited to give their mums and carers a posy of flowers.
-We are joined by the new Hertford Children's Choir who will be performing for everyone and we celebrate the Holy Baptism of Leni Harman.
+We are joined by Hertford Children's Choir who will be singing for everyone.

 LOCAL LENT EVENTS